katarzyna-dusza/MongoDB-MySQL-comparison/README.md

 > NOTICE:
 If you have already installed MongoDB on your local machine, make sure, that you don't have any running _mongod_ processes: ```ps aux | grep mongo```
 If so, then kill it: `kill PID_ID`.
 Remember, if you won't kill them, then all python scripts will be trying to connect with your _MongoDB_ on your local machine instead of container's one.

+### MySQL
+1. Go to `mysql` directory and run
+    ```shell
+    docker build -t mysql-image .
+    ```

+1. Run a container by running
+    ```shell
+    docker run -p 3306:3306 --name=my-mysql mysql-image
+    ```

+1. Log into _mysql_ and set grants in the newly created container
+    ```
+    docker ps
+    docker exec -it my-mysql bash
+    mysql -u root -p
+    # password: root
+    GRANT ALL PRIVILEGES ON *.* TO 'root'@'172.17.0.1' IDENTIFIED BY '';
+    ```

+> NOTICE:
+I assume you have already noticed difference between MongoDB and MySQL insertions.
+In MongoDB, we have more information than in MySQL (like category for example).
+That's because I used second normal form for creating MySQL database.
+Thus, all information about categories and tags are in other tables - we don't need them to make performance tests.

 ## Test MongoDB performance
 1. Install `pymongo` library by running